Lifestyle (department store)

-Originating in India in 1999, Lifestyle is an Emirati retail fashion brand which comes under Dubai-based retail and hospitality conglomerate, the Landmark Group.

-Lifestyle's inventory consists of several national and international brands.
-Its product categories include Indian and western apparels, footwear, handbags, beauty products, and fashion accessories for men, women, and children.

-In India, Lifestyle Stores is a part of Lifestyle International Pvt.
-Ltd, with sister brands Home Centre, Max, and Easybuy.
+Lifestyle is a fashion retail store chain owned by Dubai-based conglomerate Landmark Group.
+Lifestyle's inventory consists of Indian and western apparels, footwear, handbags, beauty products, and fashion accessories for men, women, and children.
+In India, Lifestyle International Ltd operates retail formats such as Lifestyle Stores, Home Centre, Max Fashion, and Easybuy.

-Lifestyle International Pvt.
-Ltd has witnessed a compounded annual growth rate of 25% over the last three years, and has been ranked 10th on the list of Best Companies to Work for in 2015.
+Lifestyle International was ranked 10th on the list of Best Companies to Work for in 2015.

-Overview
+History

 Lifestyle opened its first store in Chennai, Tamil Nadu, India in 1999.
-Each Lifestyle store offers womenswear, menswear, kidswear, footwear, bags, beauty, skincare & accessories such as (watches, fragrances, sunglasses) & many more.

 Lifestyle International Pvt.
 Ltd is led by Shital Mehta, who is the managing director of the company.

 Landmark Group's business in India, which started with the Lifestyle stores, has now expanded to include Home Centre, Max, and Easybuy.
 The Group's foray into e-commerce in India began in January 2016 with Landmarkshops.in, which was replaced by three separate brand sites and apps for Lifestyle, Home Centre and Max in January 2017.

-Company growth

-Lifestyle International Pvt.
-Ltd. saw a growth of about 24% in the fiscal year 2016 to cross the ₹7,000 crore mark.